TrilonIO/angular-application-insights/README.md

 $ npm i -S @markpieszak/ng-application-insights
 ```

-> Latest version 7.x - for Angular 7.x

-> 6.x - for Angular 6.x with Rxjs 6.1+

-> 4.x - for Angular 5.x with Rxjs 5.5+ (pipeable operators)

-> 3.x - for Angular 5.x (with older rxjs < 5.5)

 ---

+### AppModule Setup

-Then add the library to your Angular Root `AppModule`:
+Now add ApplicationInsightsModule to your Angular Root `AppModule`:

 ```typescript
 // Import the Application Insights module and the service provider